Last updated on July 1st, 2022 at 10:39 am

 - Start Building a Push Notification Subscriber List:

 Do you have a subscriber list for sending web push notifications?
 If not, it’s high time you start building one.
 It’s always good to own the browser screen of your followers.
-It doesn’t require you to invest too many efforts.
+It doesn’t require you to invest too much effort.
 It’s free and new to the publishing industry.
-Since early bird gets the worm, this is high time you flap those wings.
+Since an early bird gets the worm, this is high time you flap those wings.
 All you need to do is install the plugin.

 - Make your social media presence a part of visitor’s life: